 Is there a limit to the amount of data you can put in a single Data at Rest repository?

 Not really – the Data at Rest repository is a logical construct.
 The actual implementation of the underlying database storage can be anything.

 A simple solution to disk issues is to implement Filegroups.
-This enables us to partition a table across multiple data files.
-The data files can be placed on separate disk infrastructure enabling us to scale both total disk space available and IOPS.
+This lets us partition a table across multiple data files.
+The data files can be placed on separate disk infrastructure, enabling us to scale both total disk space available and IOPS.

 Filegroups also allow us to use a database-level table and index partitioning system.
 The partitions can be defined by the database administrator using a partition function.
-Filegroups and partitioning strategies are implementation specific to technology platform and so will not be covered in detail here.
+Filegroups and partitioning strategies are implementation-specific to the technology platform and so will not be covered in detail here.

-At some point you might hit a vertical scaling limit with a single database server.
-We now simply add a second database server and use routing at the External Interface to implement a service-level partition strategy.
+At some point, you might hit a vertical scaling limit with a single database server.
+We can add a second database server and use routing at the External Interface to implement a service-level partition strategy.